dhood14/MBARS/README.md

 discussed here.
 Details on one approach to calibrate MBARS for application to the martian northern lowlands and be found in Hood et al 2022 (To Be Submitted)

 # Publications
- - The Martian Boulder Autopmatic Recognition System, MBARS (In Press, 2022)
+ - The Martian Boulder Automatic Recognition System, MBARS (In Press, 2022)
  - The Martian Boulder Automatic Recognition System: Comparison to Old and New Techniques (https://www.hou.usra.edu/meetings/lpsc2022/pdf/1483.pdf, LPSC 2022)
  - Large-Scale Assessment of Polygon-Edge Boulder Clustering in the Martian Northern Lowlands (https://www.hou.usra.edu/meetings/lpsc2020/pdf/2620.pdf, LPSC 2020)
  - Verification of Automatically Measured Boulder Populations in HiRISE Images (https://www.hou.usra.edu/meetings/lpsc2019/pdf/1893.pdf, LPSC 2019)